TomasRacil/Python/Projekty/WebCrawler/README.md

 - Path to the WebCrawler root directory.
 - Execute in terminal to start scraping: `scrapy crawl alzaSpidey`
+- Also possible to execute this to write output into .json: `scrapy crawl alzaSpidey -o alzaSpidey.json`
 - Database .db file can be opened using [sqliteonline.com/](https://sqliteonline.com/) web interface.

 ## Possible expansion